ArthurLeroy/MagmaClustR/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Arthur Leroy <arthur.leroy.pro@gmail.com>'

-New submission

 ## Downstream dependencies